 The most common maritime radars are S-band (3 GHz) and X-band (10 GHz).
 There are also high-frequency high-resolution FMCW radar models of K-Band (24 GHz) and E-band (76 GHz). which give much higher levels of situational awareness in densely populated marine environments.

 - The S-band is a radar frequency range that uses short waves in the frequency range from 2 to 4 GHz.
 S-band radars are used to detect other ships and ground obstacles, to determine bearing and distance for collision avoidance and navigation at sea.
-Typically, 3 GHz frequency is used as emission carrier for long-range maritime radars.
+Typically, 3 GHz frequency is used as an emission carrier for long-range maritime radars.

 - X-band radars are installed on most large ships and on many offshore installations.
 They are used for ship traffic control and navigation.
-X-band is a segment of the microwave part of the electromagnetic spectrum in the frequency range 8-12 GHz.
+X-band is a segment of the microwave part of the electromagnetic spectrum in the frequency range of 8-12 GHz.
 Typically, 10 GHz is the frequency used for maritime radar.
 Examples of many X-band and S-band radars can be found on the Furuno website.

 - K-Band radar (24 GHz) – the K-band is part of the radio spectrum in the microwave frequency range of 18 to 27 gigahertz (GHz).
-It is most referred to as the IEEE K-band to distinguish it from the complementary bands Ku-band (12-18 GHz) and Ka-band (27-40 GHz).
+It is mostly referred to as the IEEE K-band to distinguish it from the complementary bands Ku-band (12-18 GHz) and Ka-band (27-40 GHz).
 The radar signal in the K-band center frequency range between 18- and 26.5 GHz is absorbed by water vapor in the atmosphere because of the resonant peak at 22.24 GHz (1.35 cm wavelength).
 These frequencies experience high atmospheric attenuation and cannot be used for long-range radar applications.
 On the other hand, maritime K-band radars have low power and small size, allowing them to be used on small vessels.
 Example is Wärtsilä RS24 K-Band radar (24 GHz).

 The higher the frequency, the better the resolution of the radar, but the lower the range.
-For example, 76 GHz E-band and 24 GHz K-band, being higher frequency, are used for clearer images and better resolution within a range up to 0.5-2 nautical miles, while S-band is used especially for long range obstacles surveillance as for identification and tracking.
+For example, 76 GHz E-band and 24 GHz K-band, being a higher frequency, are used for clearer images and better resolution within a range up to 0.5-2 nautical miles, while S-band is used especially for long range obstacles surveillance for identification and tracking.